Social Work

 What is Ethical Leadership?

-Ethical leadership involves managing by example with integrity, fairness, and a strong sense of moral responsibility.
-It means making decisions that prioritize values, transparency, and accountability while fostering a culture of trust and respect.
+Ethical leadership entails modeling integrity, fairness, justice, and a strong sense of moral responsibility.
+It means making decisions that prioritize values, transparency, and accountability while fostering a community culture of trust and respect.
 Ethical leaders inspire teams by aligning personal and organizational values, encouraging ethical behavior, and promoting long-term success through responsible actions.

 Built upon Viterbo’s rich tradition of servant leadership, our doctorate in ethical leadership is a transformative program designed to develop next-level leaders who can meet the demands of 21st-century organizations.